TimLanglois/BIOL4408/Analysis_Lobster_density/2_lobster-density_check-data.md

 ## Corrections to the data

 We have some corrections to make.
 It is always good to have our source data as ‘correct’ as possible.
-Here, we will make these corrections in our R import script so that we can keep a record of the changes/corrections we are making to the data.
+However, in this case we will make these corrections in our R import script so that we can keep a record of the changes/corrections we are making to the data.

+We can use this list of corrections to go back and check and correct the raw data if we want.

 Make corrections and re-format.